Qarik-Group/ultimate-guide-to-bosh/docs/disks.md

 As a user, it is just two steps:

-1. change the persisent disk size or selected a different persisent disk type in the deployment manifest
+1. change the persisent disk size or select a different persisent disk type in the deployment manifest
 1. run `bosh deploy` to request the BOSH director orchestrate the changes

 The BOSH director will now orchestrate the following sequence for you: